fluencelabs/cli/docs/commands/README.md

 FLAGS
   --env=<dar | kras | stage | local | custom>  Fluence Environment to use when running the command --no-input                                   Don't interactively ask for any input from the user --offers=<offer-1,offer-2>                   Comma-separated list of offer names.
-Can't be used together with --ids.
+Can't be used together with
+                                               --offer-ids.
 To use all of your offers: --offers all --priv-key=<private-key>                     !WARNING! for debug purposes only.
 Passing private keys through flags is unsecure.
 On local network
                                                0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 key